-Summer event season is official over and the time has come for brands to turn their attention to fall (we see you, Octoberfest) and holiday events.
+Summer event season is coming up fast, and this year is sure to be a doozy of an opportunity for brands to engage with their biggest fans.
 Whether you’re launching a new product or celebrating a successful year, in-market event marketing is a fun way to bring your consumers and businesses together.
 If you’re ready to plan your next event, keep reading to find out how advocacy marketing can help turn this year’s events into something extra special.

 Why Are Events Important?

 You might be under the impression that events aren’t all that important.
 If that’s true, then you are as wrong as snowshoes in Hawaii.
 Here are just a couple of the reason events and event marketing are worth all that hassle:

 - 98% of individuals are more likely to buy a product after attending an event activation.

 - 31% of marketers believe that event marketing is the single most effective marketing channel.

 - 75% of companies with event budgets between $50-100 million say they expect an ROI of more than 5:1 from live event and experiential programs